fearofcode/photolesce/README.md

 Getting started
 ---------------

 Photolesce should work like any normal Rails 3 app.
-The only special setup step you need to do is generate a secret token using the built-in rake task:
+All you need to do is deploy and then do the following:

+Generate a secret token using the built-in rake task:

     $ rake generate_secret_token

+[Apply for a Flickr API key](http://www.flickr.com/services/apps/create/noncommercial/?) (which will require a Flickr account) and fill in the values in `config/flickr_key.rb`.
+See `config/flickr_key.rb.template` for an example of how to fill it in.